themosis/documentation/posttype.md

 When you add custom statuses, the default statuses are removed except the `draft` one.
 There is no need to define a `draft` status in your list of custom statuses.
 This is handled automatically.

 When you add custom statuses, they appear in the order you defined them.
 And the first defined status is the one used in order to "publish/register/post" your custom post type.
-So basically, the first defined status is acting like the core "Publish" button or simply the first status saved for your custom post type except if you choose to draft it.
+So basically, the first defined status is acting like the core "Publish" button or simply is the first status to be saved for your custom post type except if you choose to draft it.

 ### Add custom status

 In this example, keeping the books custom post type, we want to build a system to rent and sell books.
-So we need to register a status to say a book is available for rent, is currently rented or for sell.
-Plus get advantage of the default draft status so you can save your work for later.
+So we need to register a status to say that a book is available for rent, is currently rented or for sell.
+Plus by getting advantage of the default draft status, you can save your work for later.

 #### Add one status

-The `status()` method uses the same arguments than the WordPress [register\\_post\\_status()](https://codex.wordpress.org/Function_Reference/register_post_status) function.
+The `status()` method uses the same arguments than the WordPress [register\_post\_status()](https://codex.wordpress.org/Function_Reference/register_post_status) function.
 But you can also pass an array of statuses.

 First, let's add one custom status `rent`: